Lesson 13: Finite State Machines (FSM)

 - Quartus: You must do Pin Assignments; you should add a minimal SDC create_clock for meaningful timing analysis.

-13.1 Finite State Machine (FSM) Fundamentals
+13.1 Fundamentals of Finite State Machines

 What is a Finite State Machine (FSM)?